 The results in [Ka] had already been used in various papers.
-We think that almost all the papers just used the main results of [Ka], that is, Theorems 1.1 and 6.1 in [Ka].
-Therefore, by this paper, a great part of the trouble caused by [Ka, Theorem 4.3] were removed.
-Unfortunately, some authors used the arguments in [Ka].
+We think that almost all the papers only used the main results of [Ka], that is, Theorems 1.1 and 6.1 in [Ka].
+Therefore, by this paper, almost all the troubles caused by [Ka, Theorem 4.3] were removed.
+However, some authors used arguments in [Ka].
 We give some comments for the coming generation.